ClickHouse/ClickHouse/docs/en/query_language/select.md

 #### Distributed Subqueries

-There are two options for IN-s with subqueries (similar to JOINs): normal `IN`  / ` OIN`  and `IN GLOBAL`  / `GLOBAL JOIN`.
+There are two options for IN-s with subqueries (similar to JOINs): normal `IN`  / `JOIN`  and `GLOBAL IN`  / `GLOBAL JOIN`.
 They differ in how they are run for distributed query processing.

 !!! attention
     Remember that the algorithms described below may work differently depending on the [settings](../operations/settings/settings.md#settings-distributed_product_mode) `distributed_product_mode` setting.